mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 ## [[Dobutamine Stress Echocardiography]] in [[Aortic Stenosis#Low-flow, Low-gradient AS|low-flow, low-gradient AS]]

-- In patients with Stage D2 (LFLG AS with reduced LVEF), DSE is recommended to determine AS severity and differentiate true- versus pseudo-severe AS
+- In patients with **Stage D2** (LFLG AS with reduced LVEF), DSE is recommended to determine AS severity and differentiate true- versus pseudo-severe AS
 	- In these patients, severe AS with LV systolic dysfunction attributable to afterload mismatch must be distinguished from primary myocardial dysfunction with only moderate AS. [^2020-accaha]
+- 3 possible outcomes of DSE: [^cn001]
+	- **Pseudostenosis**: gradients stay low *and* the AVA improves
+		- The [[Aortic Valve|AV]] isn't too stenotic, but it just doesn't open up well at baseline due to a weak ventricle.
+	- **Poor contractile reserve**: gradients stay low *and* AVA < 1.0 cm2.
+		- These patients have poor prognosis, even with aortic valve replacement
+	- **True aortic stenosis**: [[Dobutamine]] provides added contractility to the LV → LV systolic pressure increases → [[Stroke Volume|SV]] ↑ → transvalvular gradients increase to a severe range.
+		- These patients do best with AV replacement
 - DSE Interpretation [^2020-accaha]
 	- Severe AS is characterized by a fixed valve area, resulting in an increase in transaortic velocity to ≥4 m/s (mean gradient ≥40 mm Hg) at any flow rate, but with valve area remaining ≤1.0 cm2.
 	- In contrast, in patients with moderate AS and primary LV dysfunction, there is an increase in valve area as volume flow rate increases, resulting in only a modest increase in transaortic velocity or gradient, i.e. peak velocity remains < 4 m/s or mean gradient < 40 mmHg with even as high of 20 mcg/kg/min of [[Dobutamine|dobutamine]]